DESKTOP-C9I4NQF/capture/dicectf/baby-rop/README.md

 ```
  dangling          dangling
  pointer           poinnter
- of struct 1       of struct 2
+ of struct 0       of struct 1
     |                |
     v                v
  ----------        ----------